gourmetjs/gourmet-ssr/README.md

 };
 ```

-- "domready" will be bundled on client and ignored on server.
+- "react" will be bundled on client and loaded from `node_modules` on server.
-- "classname" will be ignored on client and bundled on server.
-- "mkdirp" will be ignored on client and loaded from `node_modules` on server.
+- "react-dom/server" will be ignored on client and loaded from `node_modules` on server.
-- "none": will be ignored on both client and server.

 ```js
 // gourmet_config.js